Skip to content

 Travel communities, not Facebook pages.

 Tenant equals community.
-Audiences move from a Facebook timeline into a purpose-built workspace with roles, invitations, member directories, PostGIS-indexed locations, and full-text search over PostgreSQL tsvector.
+Audiences move from a Facebook timeline into a purpose-built workspace with roles, invitations, member directories, PostGIS-indexed locations, and full-text search over PostgreSQL.
 Anyone organises, anyone joins, ratings keep both sides honest.

 02